-Telephone Allowance is usually adjusted on 20 September each year in line with the Consumer Price Index—that is, in line with increases in the costs of living.
+Telephone Allowance is usually adjusted on 20 September each year in line with the Consumer Price Index.

-From time to time, your eligibility for the allowance may also be reviewed.
+Your eligibility for the allowance may be reviewed at any time.

-When you claim certain Centrelink payments, your eligibility for Telephone Allowance is assessed at the same time.
+When you claim certain income support payments, your eligibility for Telephone Allowance is assessed at the same time.

-If you already receive a qualifying Centrelink payment and you later become a telephone or home internet subscriber, it is important that you tell us that your circumstances have changed.
+If you already receive a qualifying income support payment and you later pay for a telephone or home internet service, it is important that you tell us your circumstances have changed.

-You always have the right to appeal any decision we make.
+You have the right to appeal any decision we make.
 Read more about reviews and appeals.

 You need to tell us if your circumstances change while you are receiving Telephone Allowance.
 For example, you need to tell us if you are no longer paying for a telephone or home internet service.